 A heartfelt resignation letter is a type of resignation letter that shows empathy, sincerity, and thoughtfulness to the employer, supervisor, or teammates.
 A resignation letter is a type of business letter authored by an employee to resign from their job duties and job responsibilities.
 It indicates that the employee would like to officially “quit their job" to their current employer.

-A heartfelt resignation letter shows a greater level of “thank you” to the employer or “boss”.
-When submitting a formal resignation letter, it’s important to speak with the supervisor or “boss”, first.
-This meeting that is scheduled between employee and supervisor is considered a formal notice (or formal notification of resignation).
+A heartfelt resignation letter shows a greater level of “thank you” to the employer or “boss.”
+When submitting a formal resignation letter, it’s important to speak with the supervisor or “boss” first.
+This meeting scheduled between employee and supervisor is considered a formal notice (or formal notification of resignation).
 And in this meeting, a few details should be sorted out in advance of writing a resignation letter.

 Try sorting out these details in the meeting:

 - The reason for leaving (a personal reason, needing a change, or other).